neuralpain/oneclickwinrar/README.md

 A stitch in time saves nine.
 Remove your WinRAR license and return to that 40-day infinite trial period.

 > [!TIP]
 > Get the full package from the [releases page][release].
-It includes everything you need for customization.
+It includes everything you need for configuration.
 >
-> Yes, [customization](#customization).
-Read further down past the "features" and the "how-tos" for the customization section.
+> Yes, [configuration](#configuration).
+Read further down past the "features" and the "how-tos" for the configuration section.
 >
 > For Chinese users on systems without a VPN, download [this package][ocwr_chinese] configured with the Chinese (Simplified) translation of WinRAR for 64-bit operating systems (view previous releases for 32-bit installers).